thaclownminion/Descreen/README.md

 # Credits:
 Creator: Apophis
-Fus suggestions and bugs please add an issue [here](https://github.com/thaclownminion/Descreen/issues)
+For suggestions and bugs please add an issue [here](https://github.com/thaclownminion/Descreen/issues)

+E-mail: apophisdevs@protonmail.com

 (This app used to be called "eye care")